 These are the abilities and expectations for all students admitted to our Ph.D. in therapeutic science program.

-A doctoral degree in therapeutic science signifies the holder is prepared to assume leadership in research programs related to human disability.
+A doctoral degree in therapeutic science signifies that the holder is prepared to assume leadership in research programs related to human disability.
 It follows that graduates must have the knowledge and skills to articulate theory and perform scientific research.
-Therefore, all individuals admitted to the KU doctoral degree in therapeutic science program must have the following abilities and expectations with or without accommodations.
+Therefore, all individuals admitted to the University of Kansas therapeutic science degree program must have the following abilities and expectations with or without accommodations.

 - Problem Solving: